FDR's New Deal Timeline

-Franklin D. Roosevelt defeats Herbert Hoover in a landslide to win the presidency.
+Franklin D. Roosevelt defeats Herbert Hoover in a landslide to win the presidency (source).
 Hoover wins only six states as FDR steamrolls to victory with more than 57% of the popular vote and 89% of the electoral vote.
 If they were luchadores, FDR would have unmasked Hoover.

 Franklin D. Roosevelt conducts his first "Fireside Chat," going on the radio to communicate directly with the American people.
 Roosevelt reassures the country that its banks are now safe for business.

 Confidence in Banks Restored